-- (e) incorporating the provisions of the DMCC Rules for RBD-GPM and audit and monitoring rights into contracts and/or agreements and KYC forms with each supplier; and - (f) supporting and building capabilities of suppliers (if required) to ensure compliance with the Accredited Member's Policy and the DMCC Rules for RBD-GPM. - b.
+- a.
+Al Etihad Gold maintains its KYC and due diligence process and updates it on a regular and as needed basis.
+We also review the client's due diligence process and from time to time assists them in ensuring that they are doing best practices and are complying with our policy and relevant regulations. - b.
 The Management establishes long term relationship with the suppliers by frequent meetings and by providing them the best quality products and services.
-The management makes sure that the needs of the customers are met in the higesht ethical and moral standards. - As part of the KYC Requirements the clients must undertake that they received, review and will comply with the provisions of AEG Policy and DMCC Rules. - The clients/potential client must undertake that they will review and comply with the provisions of our policy and the DMCC Rules. - e.
+The management makes sure that the needs of the customers are met in the higesht ethical and moral standards. - c.
+As part of the KYC Requirements the clients must undertake that they received, review and will comply with the provisions of AEG Policy and DMCC Rules. - d.
+The clients/potential client must undertake that they will review and comply with the provisions of our policy and the DMCC Rules. - e.
 The Compliance Officer offers assistance in verifying potential suppliers of counterparties.
 During the client onboarding, the Compliance Officer discusses the Supply Chain policy and the DMCC Rules which is incorporated in the application forms.